apmckinlay/gsuneido/README.md

 As of August 2019 it successfully runs all the standard library tests.

+As of November 2019 the Windows interface is mostly functional.

 ### Todo

-- Win32 interface

-- database

-- server end of client-server
+- database and server end of client-server